Old Havana Interesting Places, Havana . Cuba

 -

-Start based on 15 reviews - Old Havana.
+- Old Havana.
 Havana City.
 Cuba

 - Destination: Havana

-A constant victim of attacks by pirates, corsairs and enemies of the Spanish Crown, the village of San Cristóbal de La Habana had to be fortified with a powerful defense system, some of whose major fortresses, such as the Castle of the Royal Force, the Tres Reyes del Morro Castle and the Fortress of San Carlos de la Cabaña still preserve their original elegance.
+Old Havana, which for centuries was inside the walled part of the city, was founded in late 1519 at the port Carenas.
+Its primary nucleus consists of buildings that were erected around a series of public squares and tiny areas adjoining monasteries and old churches.
+A constant victim of attacks by pirates, corsairs and enemies of the Spanish Crown, the village of San CristĂ³bal de La Habana had to be fortified with a powerful defense system, some of whose major fortresses, such as the Castle of the Royal Force, the Tres Reyes del Morro Castle and the Fortress of San Carlos de la Cabaña still preserve their original elegance.
 UNESCO declared Old Havana and its System of Colonial Fortifications Humankind

-Mapa de Old Havana
+Old Havana Map

 Hotels next to Old Havana